Skip to Content

 Ground Cinnamon, Ground Ginger, Ground Cloves: These spices are essential for the characteristic warm, spicy flavor of gingersnaps.

-Granulated Sugar: Used for coating the cookies, adding sweetness, a slightly crunchy texture, and a decorative touch.
+Granulated Sugar: Used for dipping the tops of the cookies, adding sweetness, a slightly crunchy texture, and a decorative touch.

 Other Ingredients You’ll Need: Baking soda, salt.